This tutorial covers:

 directory in your root directory and then add a config.yml

 file there.
 The config file contains the CircleCI configuration for every project.
-Use the CircleCI Python orb
+We will use the CircleCI Python orb

 version: 2.1